JonHarrison/fe-bootcamp-module-1-challenge/README.md

 ## User Story

-AS A marketing agency
+AS A marketing agency<br>
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards<br>
+SO THAT our own site is optimized for search engines<br>

 ## Acceptance Criteria